Witness: Aaron Hernandez shot 2 men, then warned, 'Don't say nothing'

 "If they are, it's because of the stupid sh*t you did up in Boston," Bradley said he told Hernandez.
 The comment caused Hernandez to become upset and walk away, he testified.

 Later that night, Bradley rode home from the bar with Hernandez and other passengers, and they got into a heated argument, he testified.
-Later on the way home Bradley said he fell asleep in the car.
+On the way home Bradley said he fell asleep in the car.

 When Bradley woke up, he testified, he saw "Mr. Hernandez with a gun to my face."

 Hernandez shot Bradley between the eyes and then pulled him out of the car and left him to die, Bradley testified.
-In court on Monday, Bradley showed a large scar between his eyes and said explained that his right eye was a prosthetic.
+In court on Monday, Bradley showed a large scar between his eyes and explained that his right eye was a prosthetic.

 The shooting occurred in an industrial park near Riviera Beach, Florida.
 At the time, Bradley told a man who came to his aid that "two black males" had shot him, and he refused to cooperate with detectives looking into the shooting.